By default, Twilio automatically handles a specific set of opt-in/opt-out related keywords, such as

 - Click the desired Messaging Service

-From here, you can add languages, keywords, modify the automatic responses, and more.
+From here, you can edit the default keywords and responses, add new keywords, add additional languages, and more.
 For a full tutorial on setting up Advanced Opt-Out, please see Configuring Advanced Opt-Out Keywords (Twilio Docs).

 HELP keywords can't be removed, as these are required for basic opt-out compliance.
 You can, however, remove all secondary keywords, such as